Nava Raipur: Air

 The nearest airport is Swami Vivekananda Airport, the only major airport of Chhattisgarh, lies within the city premises of the city, in its western outskirts, 10 km from the centre.
 The airport is well-connected, having daily direct flights to Mumbai, Delhi, Visakhapatnam, Kolkata, Bangalore, Pune, Chennai, Goa, Lucknow, Indore, Ahmedabad, Bhopal, Bhubaneswar, Nagpur, Hyderabad, Prayagraj, and Jagdalpur, operated by Alliance Air, IndiGo and Vistara airlines.

 Sports

 Shaheed Veer Narayan Singh International Cricket Stadium is a recently constructed cricket stadium in the city.
 It was opened in 2008, and has a capacity to handle 65,000 spectators.
-It is the second largest cricket stadium in India and the fourth largest cricket stadium in the world by seating capacity.
+It is the third largest cricket stadium in India and the fourth largest cricket stadium in the world by seating capacity.

 The stadium was home ground for two matches for the Indian Premier League (IPL) team, Delhi Daredevils, during the 2013, 2015 and 2016 events.

 The stadium hosted a half marathon, with the theme "Let Us Run" on 16 December 2012 to mark Vijay Diwas.